kubewarden/rfc/rfc/0026-policy-serv-perms-mapping-policy.md

 [summary]: #summary

-This RFC ensures the following promise: "If you can deploy namespaced policies, you can do so without obtaining raised privileges".
+This RFC fulfills the following promise: "If you can deploy namespaced policies, you can do so without obtaining raised privileges".
 This allows low-privileged users to self-service namespaced policies securely.

-This RFC proposes a UX to gate context-aware capabilities in the PolicyServer side for namespaced policies.
-This gating will be enabled by default, and host-capabilities for namespaced policies will be opt-in from then on.
+This RFC proposes a UX to gate context-aware capabilities on the PolicyServer side for namespaced policies.
+This gating will be enabled by default, and host-capabilities for namespaced policies will then be opt-in.

 This PolicyServer gating will extend to cluster-wide policies (`ClusterAdmissionPolicies` and `ClusterAdmissionPolicyGroups`).